mrinal-at-git/MyStoryApp/README.md

-The title and content to be displayed is predefined in  app/src/main/res/values/stories_title.xml and app/src/main/res/values/stories_content.xml l file respectively, they can be modified as desired.
+The title and content to be displayed is predefined in  app/src/main/res/values/stories_title.xml and app/src/main/res/values/stories_content.xml file respectively, they can be modified as desired.